gluestack/gluestack-ui/CONTRIBUTING.md

 ## <a name="docs"></a> Helping with Documentation

-The `gluestack-style` documentation is hosted as part of the Gluestack website repository at https://github.com/dank-style-docs.
-The website itself is located at <https://gluestack.io/>.
+The `gluestack-style` documentation is hosted as part of the `gluestack` repository.
+The website itself is located at <https://style.gluestack.io/>.
 If there's anything you'd like to change in the docs, you can get started by clicking on the "Edit" button located on the bottom left of most pages on the website.